How To Boost Your Post-Purchase Strategy With Loyalty Building Tactics

 Loyalty programs serve to incentivize and reward customer habits.
 Properly designed loyalty programs recognize when a customer demonstrates the right behavior and rewards the customer for that behavior.
 Loyalty programs also provide the ability for the customer to engage with the brand beyond transactional.

 Customer retention focuses on educating the customer about the value of the company and provided services.
-It focuses on customers' potential lifetime value by making company benefits – like faster shipping, better prices, targeted offers -- readily available.
+It focuses on customers' potential lifetime value by making company benefits – like faster shipping, better prices, and targeted offers -- readily available.

 In more simple terms: